-HIS 111 World Civilizations I
+HIS 111 World Civilizations I Prerequisites: None Corequisites: None

 This course introduces world history from the dawn of civilization to the early modern era.
 Topics include Eurasian, African, American, and Greco-Roman civilizations and Christian, Islamic and Byzantine cultures.
-Upon completion, students should be able to analyze significant socioeconomic, political. and development in pre-modern world civilizations.
+Upon completion, students should be able to analyze significant political, socioeconomic. and cultural development in pre-modern world civilizations.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Social/Behavioral sciences.
 This is a Universal General Education Transfer Component (UGETC) course.

-HIS 112 World Civilizations II
+HIS 112 World Civilizations II Prerequisites: None Corequisites: None